Updated November 2022

 OpenSearch and OpenSearch Dashboards were originally derived from Elasticsearch 7.10.2 and Kibana 7.10.2.
 AWS

 started the project at the beginning of this year.
-The goal is to make OpenSearch into a genuine community-driven effort with several different maintainers.
+The goal is to make OpenSearch a genuine community-driven effort with several different maintainers.
 It consists of two main applications plus a set of plugins that further extend the capabilities of OpenSearch.

 Also called the “engine,” OpenSearch is a distributed, highly scalable, and highly available search and analytics engine at its core.
 You can ingest any data in JSON format and use the advanced search, analytics, and aggregation capabilities to make use of your data.